 - Each of the chosen quality measures must have at least one eligible instance.

 Q: How many measures do I have to report to avoid the 2.0 percent payment reduction in 2016?

 A: The 2.0 percent payment reduction will occur in 2016, and will be based on your participation in 2014.
 To avoid this payment reduction, you have to report at least three measures, on at least 50 percent of patients who apply to each measure.
 This can be done either through a registry, or via claims (keep in mind that the dermatology-appropriate measures can only be reported via registry).
 Reporting three measures will only exempt you from the payment reduction; you still need to report nine measures to be eligible for the incentive.

 Q: The dermatologist I work for told me I need to submit his or her PQRS information through a registry.
 What does that mean?

 A: A registry is an electronic system that is built by an outside company (vendor) that allows practice staff to enter quality information online.
 All vendors have to be registered with CMS on a qualified list to report PQRS data.

 Q: I participated in this program in the past using my claims forms; am I able to do that this year?

-A: If you choose to report the dermatology-appropriate measures #137, #138, #224, and/or #265, then you must report via a registry.
-CMS determined that these measures can only be answered through an electronic registry in 2013.
+A: Some PQRS measures may be reported via claims, however, if you choose to report the dermatology-appropriate measures #137, #138, #224, #265, #337, then you must report via a registry.
+CMS determined that these measures can only be answered through an electronic registry in 2014.
 However, there are other PQRS measures that you may be able to report via claims.